iTunes gift card codes are music to scammers ears

 Resource for retailers and organisations

-The following infographic can be printed and used by retailers and organisations as a warning to consumers about this particular scam.
-The infographic can be displayed around aisles or stands where iTunes gift cards are sold.
+The following poster can be printed and used by retailers and organisations as a warning to consumers about this particular scam.
+It can be displayed around aisles or stands where iTunes gift cards are sold.